eiei7/Social-Media-1.0-Complete/README.md

 # Social-Media-1.0-Complete

 ## 👉Introduction
-  Social Media 1.0 is a full stack web application which depends on MySQL, ExpressJS, React, and NodeJS technologies.
+  Social Media 1.0 is a full stack web application which mainly depends on MySQL, ExpressJS, React, and NodeJS technologies.

   It has been deployed on the Netlify, here is the link of the website.